Von der Leyen Commission II: Trade

 In May 2025, Qatar threatened to halt LNG deliveries to Europe if the European Union continued with proposed regulations linking trade to human rights and environmental standards.

 On 27 July 2025, the United States and the European Union concluded a trade agreement, providing for 15% tariffs on European exports.
 The deal was announced by US President Donald Trump and Ursula von der Leyen, at Turnberry, Scotland.
-European states committed to $750 billion in energy purchases and $600 billion in additional investments in the United States.
+European states committed to US$750 billion in energy purchases and US$600 billion in additional investments in the United States.

+In July 2025, Indonesian President Prabowo Subianto and Ursula von der Leyen reached a political agreement on the Indonesia-EU Comprehensive Economic Partnership Agreement (CEPA).
+Following a decade of negotiations, the substantive conclusion of the deal was signed in September 2025.

+Ursula von der Leyen and the leaders of the Mercosur countries (Argentina, Brazil, Paraguay, and Uruguay) formally signed the European Union–Mercosur free trade agreement on 17 January 2026, in Asunción, Paraguay.
+This milestone marked the culmination of over 25 years of negotiations aimed at establishing one of the world's largest free trade zones.

+In October 2025, von der Leyen announced a strategy to reduce the European Union’s reliance on China for critical raw materials, including rare earth elements.
+This initiative was in response to China's export restrictions on these essential commodities, which pose potential risks to the EU's industrial manufacturing and technological innovation.